Wedding at the Renaissance Hotel Minneapolis

 Transportation of the Bridal Party from the Renaissance Minneapolis to the Basilica of St. Mary

 After their photos, the entire bridal party jumped onto a bus.
-Equipped with music, drinks, disco light and laser, it was almost a mini disco club on wheels.
-I sneak into the bus to capture original moments of this trip.
-I was a break time for the bridal party to exult before a serious religious ritual.
+Equipped with music, drinks, disco lights and laser, it was almost a mini disco club on wheels.
+I snuck into the bus to capture original moments of this trip.
+It was break time for the bridal party to celebrate before a serious religious ritual.

 Historic depot on Hennepin Ave